 Mrs. Grossman was born Katherine Mary Underwood (Eiserhardt) on July 18, 1951 in Washington.
 D.C. and is survived by her husband Richard Lee Grossman.

-She leaves behind, her beloved children, grandchildren and great-grandchildren; Rachel Elizabeth Tervel, son-in-law Vasil Tervel, granddaughters Lillian Katherine Tervel – Desmarias, Beatrice Ann Trevel- Kam and their children; Magdalene, Peter, Mary Jane, Louisa, Elizabeth, Martin and Thomas.
+She leaves behind, her beloved children, grandchildren and great-grandchildren; Rachel Elizabeth Tervel, granddaughters Lillian Katherine Tervel – Desmarias, Beatrice Ann Trevel- Kam and their children; Martha, Peter, Mary Jane, Louisa, Elizabeth, Matthew and Thomas.

 Mrs. Grossman was the author of “Pitchforks & Aprons– American Agrarian Women”